petitioner/HE.LR/README.md

 ---

 # Privacy-Preserving Logistic Regression Training on Large Datasets
-        [a follow-up work for the first paper on the mini-batch version]
+        [a follow-up work for the first paper but on the mini-batch version]

 ---
 ## https://github.com/K-miran/HELR